Skip to content

 LOCATION & SITUATION

-The Garn Fawr is surrounded by glorious Monmouthshire countryside in a picturesque setting with wonderful outlook over the river Usk.
-Located just 6.3 miles from the town of Usk to the north and 4.2 miles from Caerleon to the south-west the property is within easy access of the main road links to the Usk Road, A48, A449 and on to the M4/M48, M5 and M50 motorway networks.
+Garn Fawr House is surrounded by glorious Monmouthshire countryside in a picturesque setting with wonderful outlook over the river Usk.
+Located just 6.3 miles from the town of Usk to the north and 4.2 miles from Caerleon to the southwest the property is within easy access of the main road links to the Usk Road, A48, A449 and on to the M4/M48, M5 and M50 motorway networks.
 The cities of Cardiff, Bristol and Hereford are all within an hour’s drive and connections to main line trains, reaching London Paddington in under 2 hours, can be found at the railway station in Newport just 7.8 miles from the property.
 Surrounding the town of Usk is beautiful countryside and the Usk Valley with an abundance of walks and outdoor activities.

 Caerleon is just 4.2 miles from the property and is a thriving Roman town with fantastic archaeological features including the roman barracks, roman baths and an amphitheatre.
 The Priory Hotel and Restaurant, a 12th century Cistercian monastery full of history and character offers fine dining and overnight accommodation.
 The town also has primary and secondary schools and neighbours the Celtic Manor Resort and Golf Club, home to the 2010 Ryder Cup offering a challenging course with fantastic views.